Rockies vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Jon Gray (3-1) to the mound for his ninth start this season.
+- Andrew Heaney (2-3) will take to the mound for the Rangers and make his ninth start of the season.

-- Gray will look to finish five or more innings for the sixth start in a row.
+- Heaney will look to finish five or more innings for the third start in a row.

 |Opponent